Search Presenters & Abstracts

 Abating Catheter Associated Urinary Tract Infections (CAUTIs)

-Harley Davis, Nursing Undergraduate Student
+Harley Davis, School of Applied Health Undergraduate Student

 College of Professional StudiesCatheter associated urinary tract infections (CAUTIs) continue to rise across the nation.
 Implementation of advancing technology must occur to decrease this problem.
 Any individual with a urinary catheter for greater than thirty days is at a large risk for developing bacteriuria.
 Bacteriuria increases the chances of developing a urinary tract infection.
 Using noble metal alloy lined catheters, we can change this.
 These catheters have a non-pharmacologic, non-toxic coating that creates a small charge.
 This micro current makes it much more difficult for bacteria to colonize in a catheter.
 Noble metal alloy catheters will decrease CAUTI rates in patients with chronic foley catheter.